 - Preterist: In this view the events being spoken of were current events and are now historical.
 Preterists see much of Revelation as encouragement for believers.
 Believers who were currently going through trials at the hands of the Roman government or Jewish religious leaders.

 - Historical: In this view the events prophesied were in the future when given, but much of them are history now.
 An example of this is the prophecies Jesus gives in Matthew 24.
 The historical view sees them has having been fulfilled in the destruction of Jerusalem in A.D.
 70.

 - Symbolic: In this view most of the prophecies are not concerning actual events in the future.
 Instead they are expressing timeless truths.
 Revelation is not about specific conflicts and judgements.
 Rather it is symbolic of the ongoing conflict between God and his people with the world and the spiritual evil that influences it.

-For myself, I tend toward viewing the end time prophecies as futuristic with some elements of a symbolic nature.
-But I believe valid arguments can also be made for the preterist and historical views for at least some of what are considered as end time passages.
+For myself, I tend toward viewing the end-time prophecies as partial preterist with some elements of both a symbolic and future nature.
+But I believe valid arguments can also be made for the futuristic and historical views for at least some of what are considered as end-time passages.

 The Second Coming